alemat13/tsp_solver/README.md

 ## Build Docker Image

+The simplier way to build the Docker image is to run this command :

+``docker build -t tsp_solver:latest https://github.com/alemat13/tsp_solver.git#main``

-To build the Docker image, run the following command at the projet root dir:
+Or if you already cloned the repo, you can run the following command at the projet root dir:

 ``docker build -t tsp_solver .``